 Remember the peer pressure of middle school or junior high, when you had to have the cool bag of the season or the rest of your life would be ruined?
 This generation isn't like that.

-"Among younger students, elementary and middle, we've seen trends like sequin color change backpacks, and spike backpacks in the last few years — this group is looking for fun, and also attracted to unique looks," says MaryLeigh Bliss, chief content officer at Ypulse, a marketing research firm that specializes in Gen Z and millennials.
+"Among younger students, elementary and middle, we've seen trends like sequin color change backpacks, and spike backpacks in the last few years — this group is looking for fun, and also attracted to unique looks," says MaryLeigh Bliss, VP of content at Ypulse, a marketing research firm that specializes in Gen Z and millennials.
 "Ypulse has found that Gen Z is more likely to want to stand out, rather than fit in, when it comes to fashion, and 77% of 13-17-year-olds tell us that they like to dress in their own unique style."

 Comfort Is Key